etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 salary so history records need to be preserved.
 Each salary record needs to have a Valid From Date field that indicates when a particular salary came into being.
 The record belonging to a particular employee with the latest Valid From Date is the salary that is valid today.

+!!!note
-Note that employees are already inside the system contained in the C_BPARTNER database table and indicated by the `C_BPARTNER.ISEMPLOYEE` column.
+    Employees are already inside the system contained in the C_BPARTNER database table and indicated by the `C_BPARTNER.ISEMPLOYEE` column.
 Therefore, we only need to create a database table that will hold the actual salaries.

 ##  Module & Table